Showing posts with label fly. Show all posts

 One child's ticket cost $104.00.

-The tickets were for 5 days at the Magic Kingdom, at Epoch, at MGM, a car rental, a night stay at the Polynesian Village Hotel, and three flight tickets to Orlando, FL.
+The tickets were for 5 days at the Magic Kingdom, Epcot, and MGM, a car rental, a night stay at the Polynesian Village Hotel, and three flight tickets to Orlando, FL.

 My daughter and I had never flown before.

-The cabin pressure was causing my daughter to have problems with her ears.
+The cabin pressure was causing my daughter's ear problems.

 I loved the flight!
 It reminded me of riding a roller coaster.